-The resident workers in the Town of Port Hedland have a lower proportion of people using public transport to get to work than Western Australia.
+Within the Town of Port Hedland, there is a lower proportion of resident All industries workers using public transport to get to work than the Western Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Town of Port Hedland's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: